Is Chinese a hard language to learn?

-There seems to be a consensus that Mandarin Chinese is one of the most difficult languages to learn.
+There appears to be a consensus that Mandarin Chinese is among the most difficult languages to learn.
 This is mainly for foreigners and English speakers.

 Several research studies, linguists, and expert opinions back this theory.
-So, this can be scary for new learners interested in starting a mesmerizing journey of Chinese learning.
+This can be daunting for new learners interested in starting a rewarding journey of learning Chinese.

 What is so special about Chinese that learning is notoriously hard and tricky?